-Mason was rescued from a hoarding situation.
+Scully was rescued from a hoarding situation.
+He had to be shaved down to remove matts.
 Nine little dogs lived in a closet covered in feces.
 That’s how they spent their lives day in and day out.
 Everything– grass, sky, bird– is a new experience for them, in turn fascinating and terrifying at the same time.
 They are very shy, some are even fearful of the human touch.
 We are convinced that with patience and a gentle hand they will learn to trust.
 Understanding their prior life, the foster home or adoptive parent working calmly will help these young dogs reach their full potential.
-Mason has already made forays into our volunteers’ laps for treats.
+Scully is getting better every day.

 Your message has been sent to Big Dog Rescue.

 You'll receive a copy, too, at to help you keep track of which pets you've inquired about, and which shelters and rescues you've emailed.

 NOTE: Some shelters have physical locations you can visit; some of these shelters may only have pets for a limited time, so please do not wait for a reply—just go visit the shelter!
 Other organizations are rescue groups run by busy volunteers who may take a while to reply.
 You can find information about the shelter or rescue group caring for this pet, and their adoption procedures, on the pet's details page on Adopt-a-Pet.com.